 Types of Foot Fractures

 The first factor we consider is the severity of your injury.
 If you have an unstable or displaced foot fracture, you may need surgery.
-And, after surgery, you won't be driving for several days, if not longer.
+In some cases, we will need to stabilize your fracture with a screw.
+And, even though the FDA just approved biodegradable screws for stabilizing broken bones, this procedure is a big one.
+So, after surgery, you won't be driving for several days, if not longer.
 Regardless of which foot you've broken, you'll need to recover for a bit before getting back behind the wheel.

 But what if you have a stable fracture?
 Or the kind of hairline fracture we call a stress fracture?
 In these cases, the affected foot will make a difference.
 And so will the way we immobilize your injury.
 Because, in some cases, it could be perfectly safe for you to drive.
 But in other instances, it would be very dangerous.